 One issue with this setup, besides the time it takes to setup, is that you might also have to pay some network charges as it downloads a bunch of stuff into the instance.
 We should try out some of the pre-built images.
 But it is also good to know this pristine setup just in case.

-Some stuff we then managed to run:which gave:so way faster than on my local desktop CPU, hurray.
+We then managed to run Ollama just fine with:which gave:so way faster than on my local desktop CPU, hurray.

 curl https://ollama.ai/install.sh | sh